This document addresses common problems that you encounter when you try to:

 In the example shown in Figure 4, note that the -n operand specifies that you must send two ICMP echo requests.
 The -l operand specifies a packet size of 1500 bytes.

-Here, the PC is connected directly to the TCC, and there are only a few reasons for the ping to fail.
+Here, the PC is connected directly to the TCC card, and there are only a few reasons for the ping to fail.
 Consider some of these suggestions to correct the problem:

 Check whether the IP addresses are duplicates.
-The IP address 220.127.116.11 is not like a telephone number that matches at both ends.
-Instead, the IP address of the TCC and that of the PC must be unique and different.
+The IP address 18.104.22.168 is not like a telephone number that matches at both ends.
+Instead, the IP address of the TCC card and that of the PC must be unique and different.

 Check whether you use dual NICs or an enabled NIC and dial-up adapter at the same time, because this can cause problems like multiple IP addresses, which in turn can cause the ping to fail.

-Before you download and launch the CTC software for the ONS 15454, you need to install and configure the JRE files or the JAR file.
+Before you download and launch the CTC software for the ONS 15454, you need to install and configure the Java Runtime Environment (JRE) files or the (Java ARchive) JAR file.